ACM40960/project-conflict-and-climate-change/readme/README.md

 ![Animal Slaughter](figures/animal_slaughter_plot.png)

 1. China (blue line)
-* Steady increase from 1960, then rapid growth post-1980
-* Explosive growth from 1990–2025
-* By 2025, China slaughters >17 billion animals annually
-* This enormous growth matches China’s industrial meat production boom, dietary shifts (more meat consumption), and population growth.
-* Strongly explains the parallel rise in CH₄ and N₂O emissions you observed in earlier graphs.
+In China, the number of animals slaughtered annually has shown a steady increase since 1960, followed by rapid growth after 1980 and an explosive surge from 1990 through 2025.
+By 2025, more than 17 billion animals are slaughtered every year.
+This sharp rise aligns with the country's population growth, increased meat consumption, and the expansion of industrial-scale meat production.
+It also connects directly to the sharp increases in methane and nitrous oxide emissions, since livestock production is a major source of both gases.

 2. India (green line)
-* Starts very low (~1960), grows slowly until 1990
-* Post-1990: Steady and moderate growth
-* By 2025: ~3.5–4 billion animals per year
-* India’s meat industry is smaller than China’s due to cultural factors (e.g., beef restrictions), but still significant.
-* Contributes to methane emissions via livestock and dairy sectors.
+India starts from a much lower baseline around 1960, with gradual growth up to 1990, followed by a steady and moderate increase in animal slaughter through 2025.
+The number of animals slaughtered annually is projected to reach approximately 3.5 to 4 billion by 2025.
+While India’s meat industry is smaller than China’s, it still plays a significant role in methane emissions, particularly through livestock and dairy-related activities.

 3. United Kingdom (brown line)
-* Flat growth trend — small increase from 1960s to 2025
-* Appears relatively stable at ~1–1.2 billion animals/year
-* The UK’s relatively flat line correlates with its stabilized CH₄ and declining N₂O emissions.
-* Likely due to meat consumption plateauing and/or efficient farming practices.
+The United Kingdom displays a relatively stable trend, with a slow and flat growth in animal slaughter from the 1960s to 2025, maintaining around 1 to 1.2 billion animals per year.
+This steadiness reflects both stable meat consumption patterns and improved agricultural efficiency.
+It also correlates well with the UK’s stabilized methane emissions and declining nitrous oxide levels, suggesting that effective farming practices and policy interventions can manage environmental impacts from the livestock sector.

-4. Tonga / Dominica / Micronesia (pink, orange, purple lines)
+4. Tonga / Dominica / Micronesia (pink, orange, purple lines) These small island nations remain almost invisible on the graph.
+These nations have minimal livestock industries and therefore contribute insignificantly to methane and nitrous oxide emissions.
+However, they still face the effects of climate change This highlights the imbalance of climate justice.
-* All three show negligible slaughter numbers, essentially flat
-* Minimal livestock industries → negligible methane/nitrous oxide emissions.
-* Yet they are experiencing warming — again supporting climate injustice.

 China shows an exponential rise, exceeding 17 billion animals per year, driven by increased meat consumption and industrial agriculture.
 India also shows a steady upward trend.
 The UK remains relatively flat, reflecting stable dietary trends.
-Small island nations (Tonga, Dominica, Micronesia) remain near-zero, indicating negligible contributions to agricultural GHG emissions.
-These trends explain the methane and nitrous oxide emission patterns seen earlier and link dietary behavior to climate change.
+Small island nations (Tonga, Dominica, Micronesia) remain near zero, showing negligible contributions to agricultural emissions.
+These patterns explain the methane and nitrous oxide emission trends we saw earlier and link dietary behavior to climate change.

 ## TEMPERATURE CHANGE OVER TIME